ilkilab/agorakube/docs/instructions.md

 Official Upgrade doc is available at https://github.com/openebs/openebs/blob/master/k8s/upgrades/README.md

-To upgrade OpenEBS Jiva volumes in your ILKE cluster, you have to follow the 2 next steps:
+To upgrade OpenEBS Jiva volumes in your AGORAKUBE cluster, you have to follow the 2 next steps:
   - Change in file *"./group_vars/all.yaml"* the variable **agorakube_features.storage.release** to the desired OpenEBS release (https://github.com/openebs/openebs/releases) and apply your changes to the cluster - This will only update the OpenEBS control plane
   - **Customize the following Job** and run it on your cluster:  (Exemple will upgrade listed PVs from OpenEBS 2.6.0 to 2.8.0) - This will upgrade data plane